CarlaBuongiorno/MilestoneProject1/README.md

 - The footer in the '404 Page not found' did not sit at the bottom of the page as expected.
 To fix this the body of the site was positioned: 'relative', the footer was given the position: 'absolute' and 'bottom' was set to '0'.
 Credit to [Coding Journey](https://www.youtube.com/watch?v=US_3XvufMLU).

 ## 7. Version Control
+- Git was used for version control.
+- A branch was created for the 'Fun Facts' section in order to try a different approac using the Bootstrap Grid system.
+- The branch was merged with the Master Branch after satisfactory completion of the 'Fun Facts' section.

 ## 8. Deployment